fat-tire/floreantpos/README.md

 # FloreantPOS

+**Update 1-23-19**:  I did another quick update.
+Looks like the source on the /trunk branch hasn't been updated since 8/20/18.
+Also, github had a security alert for pom.xml (org.apache.httpcomponents was very old) so i patched it.  no idea if it will break the build.
+Enjoy.

 **Update 2-16-18**:  Even though this repo was set up a few years ago, I've noticed that people are still forking it.
 So I figured I'd do an update to the repo.
 The official SVN repository has file system errors in revision [1215](https://sourceforge.net/p/floreantpos/code/1215), [1216](https://sourceforge.net/p/floreantpos/code/1216), and [1217](https://sourceforge.net/p/floreantpos/code/1216), so the revisions were included in 1218.
 Also note that in the original repository there are several branches.
 This is the "TRUNK".